 The Board has four standing Committees: Audit Committee, Compensation Committee, NESG Committee and Strategy Committee.
-In December 2023, we entered into a letter agreement, as amended on March 3, 2024 (the "Cooperation Agreement"), with Elliott, pursuant to which (among other things) we agreed to establish a Fiber Review Committee and a CEO Search Committee, which were formed in January 2024.
+In December 2023, we entered into the Cooperation Agreement (as amended by the Cooperation Agreement Amendment) with Elliott, pursuant to which (among other things) we agreed to establish a Fiber Review Committee and a CEO Search Committee, which were formed in January 2024.
 The table below shows the current chairs and members of each of the current Committees and the independence status of each Board member.

+Board Committees

 Director Independent Audit Compensation Nominating, Environmental, Social & Governance Strategy Fiber Review ^(a) CEO Search ^(a)

 P. Robert Bartolo ✓ • • • Chair •

-Cindy Christy / • • •
+Cindy Christy ✓ • • •

-Ari Q. Fitzgerald / • • •
+Ari Q. Fitzgerald ✓ • • •

 Jason Genrich / • •

 Andrea J. Goldsmith ✓ • Chair

 Tammy K. Jones ✓ • Chair • Chair

 Kevin T. Kabat ✓ • • •

 Anthony J. Melone • •

+Steven J. Moskowitz ^(b)

-Sunit S. Patel ^(b) ✓ • •
+Sunit S. Patel ^(c) ✓ • •

-Bradley E. Singer ^(b) ✓ •
+Bradley E. Singer ^(c) ✓ •

 Kevin A. Stephens ✓ Chair • • •

-Matthew Thornton III / Chair •
+Matthew Thornton III ✓ Chair •

-(a) The Fiber Review Committee and CEO Search Committee were formed in January 2024 (b) Appointed to the Audit Committee on January 17, 2024.
+(a) The Fiber Review Committee and CEO Search Committee were formed in January 2024